twoism/postly/README.markdown

 ### TextMate Integration

   A TextMate bundle can be found in the `etc/` directory.
-After installing to TextMate press `⌥+⌘-p` to post any selection to youo posterous blog.
+After installing to TextMate press `⌥+⌘-p` to post any selection to your posterous blog.
 The bundle looks for `.posterous` in your HOME directory for login info.

 ###Blog Importing
 Blogs can be imported from any XML data that can be mapped to a Post's attributes.
 If any element needs special treatment, just implement